NervanaSystems/neon/doc/source/user_guide.rst

     deactivate

 System-wide Install
 '''''''''''''''''''

 The virtualenv based install is recommended to ensure an isolated environment.
-As an alternative, it is possible to install neon into your sytem python path.
+As an alternative, it is possible to install neon into your system python path.
 The process for doing so is:

 .. code-block:: bash